wblangdon/vips/README.md

 A small animation for Appendix A of
-GI @ ICSE 2024 "Deep Mutations have Little Impact" showing adding single digits converges to the Gaussian distribution as more digits are added can be found via http://www.cs.ucl.ac.uk/staff/W.Langdon/icse2024/langdon_2024_GI/add10.html
+GI @ ICSE 2024 "Deep Mutations have Little Impact" showing an application of the central limit theorem in which adding single digits converges to the Gaussian distribution as more digits are added can be found via http://www.cs.ucl.ac.uk/staff/W.Langdon/icse2024/langdon_2024_GI/add10.html